BiCroLab/iFISH-singleLocus-analysis/README.md

 ## Setup and run

 IMPORTANT: before running the pipeline modify the config.yaml according to your needs, or create a new one.

-You can run the standard workflow using: `snakemake --configfile=<your config file>`
+You can run the standard workflow using: `snakemake --configfile=<your config file>`.

 #### Config file parameters